 Our goal is to bound the matrix norm $\frac{1}{N}\|U_m^T(E-\overline{E})(L-\overline{L})^TU_1\|_F$, with high probability, for $m =\{1,2\}$.
 We detail the analysis for the case where $m=1$ and note that the analysis for $m=2$ is identical up to the difference in dimension.
 Using the decomposition of the matrix $U_1 = P_1 Q_1$ defined in the previous section, we have

-Before proceeding with a detailed analysis of this term, let us a derive a bound, which will proved to be very precise, using a back of the envelope analysis.
+Before proceeding with a detailed analysis of this term, let us derive a bound, which will prove to be very precise, using a back of the envelope analysis.
 The entry $(i,j)$ in the matrix $\frac{1}{N}P_1^T(E-\overline{E})(L-\overline{L})^TP_1$ is given by

 and it measures the average correlation between coordinate $i \leq d$ of the (centered) noise term and coordinate $j \leq d$ of the linear tangent term.
 Clearly, this empirical correlation has zero mean, and an upper bound on its variance is given by